fbpx

 Coral charm peonies prefer full sun.
 In areas with extreme heat, partial shade could be beneficial.
 For the most part, however, these peonies enjoy the warm, bright full sun.

 The peony roots need one inch of water per week.
-It is important to not under or overwater them.
-When given too much water, fungal diseases are more common and they become susceptible to pest infestations.
-Underwatering the peony roots however will result in the plant not being able to survive.
-Consistent and frequent watering is crucial, just make sure you are not drowning the new plants.
+It is important not to under or overwater them.
+When given too much water, fungal diseases are more common, and they become susceptible to pest infestations.
+Underwatering the peony roots however, will result in the plant not being able to survive.
+Consistent and frequent watering is crucial.
+Just make sure you are not drowning the new plants.

 Stem support for Coral Charm peonies